IgniteUI/igniteui-docfx/en/components/grids_templates/advanced_filtering.md

 ### @@igComponent Advanced Filtering

-The grid Advanced filtering provides a dialog which allows creating groups of filtering conditions across all columns for any Angular Material table like the @@igComponent.
+The Advanced filtering provides a dialog which allows the creation of groups with filtering conditions across all columns for any Angular Material table like the @@igComponent.

 #### Demo